Was anything positive for Anywhere Real Estate Inc. (HOUS) stock last session?

-In Thursday’s session, Anywhere Real Estate Inc. (NYSE:HOUS) marked $10.54 per share, up from $10.43 in the previous session.
-While Anywhere Real Estate Inc. has overperformed by 1.05%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, HOUS fell by -39.67%, with highs and lows ranging from $21.03 to $9.06, whereas the simple moving average fell by -27.54% in the last 200 days.
+The share price of Anywhere Real Estate Inc. (NYSE:HOUS) rose to $11.83 per share on Tuesday from $11.82.
+While Anywhere Real Estate Inc. has overperformed by 0.08%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, HOUS fell by -31.10%, with highs and lows ranging from $21.03 to $9.06, whereas the simple moving average fell by -17.89% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now